zhangty019/Toolpath_Gcode_generation/README.md

 - Click the '**1.
 Ur5e robot Gcode Generation**'‘,

---the programme will automatically load the  Waypoints(*.txt) and Slices (*.obj) files.
+-- the programme will automatically load the  Waypoints(*.txt) and Slices (*.obj) files.

---output the data for ur5e robot into "../DataSet/FABRICATION/toolpath_robot_ur/"
+-- output the data for ur5e robot into "../DataSet/FABRICATION/toolpath_robot_ur/"

 ## Curved Layer Generation Algorithm